juggernaut/juggernaut.github.io/_posts/2017-10-03-picking-my-next-2-programming-languages.markdown

 Note that the lines between these categories are often blurred and a programming language can be a good fit for writing software in multiple categories.
 Nevertheless, the classification serves as a good rule of thumb.

 I'm currently comfortable writing Java, Python and C; probably a little _too_ comfortable.
-Growth happens when you step out of your comfort zone from time to time.
+I believe that growth happens when you step out of your comfort zone.
 In that spirit, I've been pondering picking up a new programming language or two to broaden my horizons.

 Turns out this is an exciting time for programming languages; I have several new ones to choose from!
 This post details my (rather unscientific)